skalarproduktraum/phd-thesis/chapters/design-and-architecture.md

 }
 ```

-Basically, a renderer needs to be able to render something, take screenshots, resize a (potentially not existing) viewport, and take screenshots.
-This design decision was made such that scenery can support a variety of different rendering backends, after discovering that OpenGL — which scenery started with as only renderer — and Vulkan do not map well to each other.
-With this architecture it is possible to extend rendering support in the future to e.g. software renderers, or external ray tracing frameworks.

 A renderer may also run in its own thread, but must indicate that properly by setting `managesRenderLoop`, as e.g. done by the OpenGL renderer.
 In the opposite case, the renderer will run synchronous with scenery's main loop.

 A renderer may store its own metadata related to a `Node` in its `metadata` field.
 This field is cleared upon the removal of a `Node` from the scene.
-The `metadata` must be uniquely named, such that renderers, which could be running in parallel, do not interfere with each other's `metadata`.
+The `metadata` must be uniquely named, such that renderers — which could be running in parallel — do not interfere with each other's `metadata`.

-At the time of writing, scenery includes a high-performance Vulkan renderer, used by default on Windows and Linux, and an OpenGL renderer, used on macOS.
+At the time of writing, scenery includes a high-performance Vulkan renderer, used by default on Windows and Linux, and an OpenGL renderer, used by default on macOS.

 ### Windowing Systems